 Due to their relatively moderate energy levels, Boston Yorkies are great for apartment living, but they can be barkers, so keep your neighbors in mind as well when thinking about choosing this breed.

 Boston Yorkie Health and Conditions

-Generally speaking, the Boston Yourkie, as a breed, has a reputation for being healthy.
-However, as with any other dog breed, there are certain conditions that are associated with the Boston Yorkies.
+Generally speaking, the Boston Yorkie, as a breed, has a reputation for being healthy.
+However, as with any other dog breed, certain conditions are associated with the Boston Yorkies.

 The major health issues that can trouble this breed include Patent Ductus Arteriosis, Patellar Luxation, Cushing’s Disease, and Mitral Valve Disease.

 On the other hand, minor health issues that are relatively rare yet can occur with some Boston Terriers, include Diabetes, Dry eye, Cataracts, and Atopic Dermatitis.

 Now that you know on which health conditions to keep an eye on, we recommend asking the breeder about the pup’s health history, as well as health tests clearances of the parents for the mentioned issues.

 As you’ve probably guessed from the section title, this is the end of your Boston Yorkie guide.

 By now, you have learned that this breed comes as a mixture of two small, yet very lively breeds – The Boston Gentleman Terrier and the famous Yorkie.